haimgel/hrv_controller/HRV-interface.md

 of time

 ## How dehumidistat in HRV works
-when the level of interior humidity is above the set point, high-speed ventilation mode is activated, regardless of currently user-selected mode.
+When the level of interior humidity is above the set point, high-speed ventilation mode is activated, regardless of currently user-selected mode.
 This is effective only during the heating season, when the outdoor temperature is below 15 deg.C.
 The average person is comfortable between 30% and 50% RH.